dmljb/DS4420Project/README.md

 ---

 ## Project Title
-Yield Prediction ....
-Using Machine Learning
+Yield Prediction for the US using Macroeconomic Indicators and LLM Analysis

 ---